Sysadmin guide

 In order to configure eLabFTW to send emails, you will need credentials to a SMTP service.
 If you are using a SMTP service without authentication, it works, too.

-Go to the Sysadmin panel, click the tab “Email” and add the requested information to connect.
+Click the tab “Email” and add the requested information to connect to your SMTP server.

 If you don’t know what to do, I highly recommend using SMTP2GO (use this referral link), they provide a free plan that will probably be enough for your use case.